bpfullerton/eng-amro-dict/README.md

 ### API & Database Information

 The only third-party API this app uses is the Merriam-Webster Collegiate Dictionary API, used for seeding the database and establishing connections between Amro words and English words.
-The English word database was initially seeded upon publishing this app, so future API requests will only be necessary when updates are needed to the database. **If you would like to make changes/contribute to the database, please contact me first.** Here are instructions for setting up the API, which you should do along with installation.
+The English word database was initially seeded upon publishing this app, so future API requests will only be necessary when updates are needed to the database. **If you would like to make changes/contribute to the database, please contact me.** Here are instructions for setting up the API, which you should do along with installation.
 1. Get a free API Key at [Merriam-Webster Developer Center](https://dictionaryapi.com/register/index), selecting "Collegiate Dictionary" under "Request API Key (1)".
 2. Add your API key in `config.js`
    ```js